-There are a diverse range of social, geographical, economic, and labour market challenges present within the region that require innovative and collaborative local solutions to transition individuals towards employment.
-There is opportunity to increase focus on generational unemployment, an ageing workforce, increase engagement of Indigenous and culturally and linguistically diverse individuals into local training and employment opportunities, and support people with a disability, youth and the mature age cohort into ongoing sustainable employment.
+There are a diverse range of social, geographical, economic and labour market challenges present within the region that require innovative and collaborative local solutions to transition individuals towards employment.
+There is opportunity to increase engagement and collaboration to achieve tailored training opportunities and other targeted strategies in support of increased engagement and participation of priority cohorts including long-term unemployed, mature age, First Nations, culturally and linguistically diverse, people with a disability and youth.